WildernessLabs/Documentation/Hardware/Circuits/Primer/Part1/index.md

 [illustration of a tube of marbles]

-If you add a marble in one end, a marble will fall out of the other end almost immediately, even though each marble only moved a small amount.
+If you add a marble in one end, a marble will fall out of the other end almost immediately, even though each marble only moved a small amount:

+[illustration of the tube with a marble being added, and one falling out at the other end.]

 Now imagine that those marbles are electrons; the **effect** of adding an electron is near instantaneous, or as fast as anything can actually travel; the speed of light.
 In a conductive material, electricity works the exact same way, even if it's a very long wire.
 So the data that's encoded in the patterns of electrons on a wire when a phone call is made around the world, may actually only travel a short distance, but on the other end, the effect is the exact same as if those electrons traveled the whole way.

 [Next (Part 2)  >>](../Part2/)